xitop/edzed/docs/simulation.rst

 Inspecting CBlocks
 ^^^^^^^^^^^^^^^^^^

-.. attribute:: edzed.CBlock.iconnections
+.. attribute:: CBlock.iconnections

   A set of all blocks connected to inputs.
+  Undefined before the circuit finalization.
+  (see :meth:`Circuit.finalize`)

-.. attribute:: edzed.CBlock.input
+.. attribute:: CBlock.inputs

   Block's input connections as a :class:`dict`, where keys are input names and values are either single blocks or tuples of blocks for input groups.
-The structure directly corresponds to parameters given to :meth:`edzed.CBlock.connect`.
+The structure directly corresponds to parameters given to :meth:`CBlock.connect`.

-  The same data, but with block names instead of block objects, can be obtained with :meth:`edzed.Block.get_conf`; extract the ``'inputs'`` value from the result.
+  The same data, but with block names instead of block objects, can be obtained with :meth:`Block.get_conf`; extract the ``'inputs'`` value from the result.

+  Not defined before the circuit finalization.
+  (see :meth:`Circuit.finalize`)

 .. seealso:: :ref:`Input signatures`